-When Should I See a Doctor About My Ingrown Toenails?
+When Should I See a Doctor for Ingrown Toenail Treatment?

 There’s no reason you need to wait to see a doctor about an ingrown toenail.
 In fact, we honestly recommend that you don’t wait at all.
 While home treatments can work for mild cases, they do take time and there’s always a risk that you’ll develop a much more serious and painful infection anyway.